God's Little Acre

 Seattle, 2021.

-Stilled exterior shots on a pretty nice suburban home: lawn, cement, front stairs, newspaper.
-Bridged by the voice of its resident; mid interview on a television program.
-Setting up the movie is a 'scene'; self-consciously quoting "private" and "public" until each folds back on the other.
-Circle lighting himself in a basement, Senior Rep for Amygdala Corp, Brad, self-tapes for an interview.
-Action is cut between him, half-dressed, and an on-air personality in studio.
-Identity, in its literal instance, reflects a "pause"; beyond the covid shutdown.
-Wedged in a moment between work and home, between honest depiction and mediated appearance.
+The set up previews the plot ahead: surveillance, evasion, constructed realities.
+Shot duration is brief with neatly composed frames as Brad's basement and the TV studio are intercut.
+Though straight forward in information, the style intimates surfaces purposely anesthetized.
+A foundation for a more elliptical editing style to come.
+Brad's appearance has the quality of a spied domesticity as well as a mediated work presentation.
 He discusses the uniqueness with which Amygdala's new big seller -- the Kimi, will operate.
-A smart home tool à la Alexa or Google Home, privy to direct commands and, well... everything.
-Kimi sees and hears all from its owners, the benign and the secrets.
-Brad, not ironically, hawks it as uniquely efficient.
+A smart home tool à la Alexa or Google Home, it's privy to direct commands and, well... everything.
+Kimi sees all and hears all from its owners; benign chatter and transgressions.
+Brad, not ironically, hails Kimis as uniquely efficient.
 Efficiency attributed to oversight of the company always improving the match (and recognition) of command to response.
-Being seen correctly (recognized); a concern echoed throughout KIMI: pandemic masks, identities concealed via social media lies or people seeking to harm but acting otherwise.
-Accuracy in understanding is a selling point of the Kimi: the company structure is built around clarity.
-A claim giving the buyer the semblance of relationship; ownership of their own Kimi.
+Accuracy in understanding is a selling point of the Kimi: the company structure of the Amygdala Corp is built around clarity.
+A claim giving the buyer the semblance of relationship; ownership of a Kimi.

-(Internet) Issue 2: Deception, Surveillance, Hiding in Plain Sight; to find out/to be found out (a Jew)
+(Internet) Issue 2: Deception, Surveillance, Hiding in Plain Sight.
+(Angela, a Jew)

-Angela Childs' (Zoe Kravitz) desk is neat yet busy.
-Multiple screens, various modems, and audio editing applications assist her with her streams.
-The desk features a bottle of purell she frequently accesses.
-The list of streams are unrealized commands borne of disconnects between kimis and their owners.
+Angela's work involves assigned streams that are designated as her responsibility in solving.
+Streams are unrealized commands borne of disconnects between a Kimi and their owner.
 Angela surveils and corrects volumes of them.
 As often as we see her check a stream, we see her sanitize.
 Her aquiline hands indicate ritualism as they pulse in mannered extensions and near touches; allowing time to pass and Purell to absorb.
-Her worklife is a parallel.
-She keeps eyes on (fixing kimi errors) and keeps danger out (germs and people.)
+She keeps eyes on (fixing Kimi errors) and keeps danger out (germs and people.)
 An oft-employed Soderbergh style defines the initial sequence surrounding Brad and the Amygdala intro.
-Typically speaking, a style almost elliptical in edits, atmosphere of industry, of dehyrated emotional spheres.
-Though Angela lives in an (awesome) large industrial loft converted into a home, the style shifts in the camera's introduction of it.
-Swooping camera movements scan her space.
-Its fluid style harmonizes with an unexpected Bernard Hermann-esque score.
-The home is full of machinery; tools of technology, but it is a sanctuary.
+Typically speaking, a style almost elliptical in edits, atmosphere of industry, of dehydrated emotional spheres.
+Though Angela lives in an impressively large converted loft.
+The filmmaking style pivots as we move through it.
+Swooping camera movements scan the space, a fluidity coupled with an unexpected Vertigo motif in the movie's score.
+Her home decor reads ascetic techno nest; furnished with machinery and sanctuary.

-Angela is agoraphobic.
-In the scant evidence of the existence of a personal life, a fondness for sterility and social distancing pairs with a bachelor aesthetic of emotional distance.
+It turns out that Angela is agoraphobic and germaphobic.
+With scant evidence of the existence of a personal life, her social distance amplifies an emotional distance.

 She stays in shape, intentionally works out rigorously and compulsively in an on the nose scene with a Pelaton and 'Oxytocin' playing (via her command to Kimi).
 Angela is terrified of being outside.
 She's ill at ease with any non-virtual encounters arising with other people.